chrisyeh96/chrisbar/README.md

 **Copy as plain text**: remove formatting and excess white spaces from selected text

-* Added to right-click context menu and Edit menu
+* Added to right-click context menu and Edit menu (Google Chrome only)
 * Keyboard shortcut: `Ctrl + Alt + C`

 **Other features**